openhab/openhab-addons/bundles/org.openhab.binding.octopusenergy/README.md

 ## Actions

 The key feature of this binding is a number of actions which can be invoked against an electricity meter point to calculate the optimal time and cost for running a certain appliance (e.g. Dishwasher).
 This can be used in a variety of ways, such as:

-- display the recommended Dishwasher or Washing machine start time on a wall panel
+- Display the recommended Dishwasher or Washing machine start time on a wall panel
-- schedule a nightly EV charging session if your EVSE or car allows automated scheduling
+- Schedule a nightly EV charging session if your EVSE or car allows automated scheduling
-- switching of storage heaters overnight
+- Switching of storage heaters overnight
-- schedule wake up time for a server to run nightly backups
+- Schedule wake up time for a server to run nightly backups

 ####  Electricity Meter Point